yesihaveidea/myrtille/DOCUMENTATION.md

 This is a thing to consider if you want to isolate the web gateway from your intranet (into a DMZ for instance) and still be able to connect a machine on it.

 ## Notes and limitations
-- On Windows Server 2008, you may have to install (manually) the Microsoft Visual C++ 2008 redistributables (x86), required by OpenSSL (libeay32.dll/ssleay32.dll).
+- Starting from myrtille version 1.2.0, the packaged FreeRDP and OpenSSL binaries use a statically-linked runtime; that means there is no longer need for the Microsoft Visual C++ redistributables (x86).
+It's still a good idea to install them however as they will be required if the build options are changed.

 - On Windows Server 2012, you may have issues installing the Microsoft Visual C++ 2015 redistributables (x86) (http://stackoverflow.com/questions/31536606/while-installing-vc-redist-x64-exe-getting-error-failed-to-configure-per-machi).
 To circumvent that, ensure your system is fully updated (Windows updates) first or try to install the package "Windows8.1-KB2999226-x64.msu" manually.

 - In order to keep the installation simple, both the myrtille gateway and services are installed on the same machine.
 They do however conform to a distributed architecture; if needed, given some additionnal code, myrtille services could acts as a proxy, so the gateway could be installed and operate separately (this could be handy if the gateway should go into a DMZ).

 ## Troubleshoot
 First at all, ensure the Myrtille prerequisites are met (see "Prerequisites").
+Note that IIS must be installed separately, before running the installer (see "Installation").

 - The installation fails
+	- Prerequisites are not downloaded: the installer was run directly using the MSI file; this exclude the bootstrapper (Setup.exe), whose purpose is to check and download/install the prerequisites if necessary
+	- Prerequisites download fails: MSI installers use Internet Explorer for downloads; ensure the Internet Explorer enhanced security is disabled (server administration tools)
+	- Error 1001: an MSI custom action failed (https://blogs.msdn.microsoft.com/vsnetsetup/2012/03/14/msi-installation-fails-while-installing-a-custom-action-with-error-1001-exception-occurred-while-initializing-the-installation/).
+Ensure the .NET framework is fully installed (http://stackoverflow.com/a/8487214) and the IIS Management Console is enabled (http://stackoverflow.com/a/23263836)
-	- Check the Windows events logs ("System", "Application", etc.).
+	- Check the Windows events logs ("System", "Application", etc.)

 - I can't access http://yourserver/myrtille
 	- Ensure IIS is started and "Myrtille.Web" application is running on the "MyrtilleAppPool" application pool.
 	- Ensure .NET 4.0 is installed and the "MyrtilleAppPool" is running on it.